UModeler/UModeler.github.io/_sources/ElementGroup.rst.txt

 .. note::

   When you rotate and scale elements, the pivot position is usually the center of them.
-But when the 3D cursor is on, the cursor posision will be the pivot position.
+But when the 3D cursor is on, the cursor position will be the pivot position.

 Basically selection of each element can be done by placing the mouse cursor there and pressing ``LMB``.
 And ``LMB`` dragging from an empty space will draw a rectangle and select elements inside the rectangle.